ekowyawson/sneaker-project/README.md

 ### Feature Tasks and Requirements

+- [x] Make your site a DRF powered API as you did in previous lab.
+- [x] Adjust project’s permissions so that only authenticated user’s have access to API.
+- [x] Add a custom permission so that only appropriate users can update or delete it.
+- [x] Add ability to switch user’s directly from browsable API.

+#### Feature: Docker

+- [x] Create Dockerfile based off python:3.10-slim
-- [x] Update Dockerfile and docker-compose.yml if needed.
+- [x] Create docker-compose.yml to run Django app as a web service.
+- [x] Enter docker compose up --build to start your site.
+- [x] Add postgres as a service
+- [x] Go to browsable api and confirm site properly restricts users based on their permissions.

 ### Stretch Goals

-- [ ] Research using a production server vs. the built in development server.
+- [x] Research using a production server vs. the built in development server.
-- [ ] Research using postgres instead of sqlite as database.
+- [x] Research using postgres instead of sqlite as database.
+- [ ] Try different permission levels, including custom ones.
+- [x] Figure out how to directly access postgres running inside container.
+Hint: it will take research.
+- [ ] Add a volume to persist data when container is shut down.

 ### Setup